skowronskid/skowronskid.github.io/README.md

   <h3>AutoKeras benchmark</h3>
   <p><b>Python, AutoKeras</b></p>
   <ul>
-    <li>Part of a larger project in which we benchmarked AutoML frameworks in a simmilar wat to <a href="https://arxiv.org/abs/1907.00909">this benchmark</a>. </li>
+    <li>Part of a larger project in which we benchmarked AutoML frameworks in a simmilar way to <a href="https://arxiv.org/abs/1907.00909">this benchmark</a>. </li>
     <li>In the article, we tried to explain how the AutoKeras framework works and then subjected it to a classification task on 22 datasets</li>
     <li>Finally, we compare the results with other groups who have worked with FLAML, AutoGluon, AutoPytorch and Autosklearn.</li>
   </ul>